nf-core/funcscan/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `hamronization/` one of the following:
+- `hamronization_summarize/` one of the following:
   - `hamronization_combined_report.json`: summarised output in .json format
-  - `hamronization_combined_report.tsv`: summarised output in .tsv format
+  - `hamronization_combined_report.tsv`: summarised output in .tsv format when the taxonomic classification is turned off (pipeline default).
+  - `hamronization_combined_report.tsv.gz`: summarised output in zipped format when the taxonomic classification is turned on by `run_taxonomic_classification`.
   - `hamronization_combined_report.html`: interactive output in .html format

 </details>